-Recent community leaks~\cite{antigravity_leaks} and artifacts observed during the development of this project (Appendix~\ref{sec:agent_context_leaks}) reveal that proprietary agent frameworks, such as Google's AntiGravity~\cite{antigravity}, utilize explicit scaffolding like the \texttt{<task\_boundary\_tool>}.
-This strongly suggests the industry is aware of long context attention drift and likely attempts to mitigate it by enforcing context management for long-horizon, multi-turn tasks.
-Building on our empirical evidence of intra-query attention dilution, we argue that these same principles must be applied at the micro-level.
-To achieve reliable algorithmic reasoning, future architectures require mechanisms for \textit{micro-context isolation} - allowing the model to explicitly summarize state and flush the noisy ``scratchpad'' of previous intermediate steps, effectively resetting its attention focus within a single Chain-of-Thought.
-This raises fundamental open research questions about optimal granularity of reasoning tasks, which we discuss in Appendix~\ref{sec:open_questions}.
+Recent community leaks~\citep{antigravity_leaks} and artifacts observed during the development of this project (Appendix~\ref{sec:agent_context_leaks}) reveal that proprietary agent frameworks, such as Google's AntiGravity~\citep{antigravity}, likely utilize explicit scaffolding like the \texttt{<task\_boundary\_tool>}.
+This strongly suggests the industry is aware of long-context attention drift and likely attempts to mitigate it by enforcing context management for long-horizon, multi-turn tasks.
+Building on our empirical evidence of intra-query attention dilution, we argue that these same principles should apply at the micro-level.
+To support more reliable algorithmic reasoning, future architectures could benefit from mechanisms for \textit{micro-context isolation}, allowing the model to explicitly summarize state and flush the noisy ``scratchpad'' of previous intermediate steps, effectively resetting its attention focus within a single Chain-of-Thought and allowing it to focus on the substep at hand.
+This raises open research questions about optimal granularity of reasoning tasks, which we discuss in Appendix~\ref{sec:open_questions}.